 The most important feature of Korea's rule of law is the promotion of fundamental human rights.
 Korea's rapid development in political democracy over the last 20 years has strongly influenced every aspect of Korean society.
 The rule of law, including the guarantee of fundamental human rights, has became the most important principle of government action.
 The Constitution is recognized as an enforceable law among the people.
 It is not a mere political proclamation anymore in Korea.
 After the people's successful movement for democracy in 1987, the Constitutional Court was established separately from the judiciary based on the constitutional revision with an aim to protect people's fundamental rights and effectively check government powers.
-The functions of the Constitutional Court include: deciding the constitutional complaints filed by individuals; giving final decisions on impeachment cases, and making judgments on the dissolution of political parties.
+The functions of the Constitutional Court include: deciding the constitutionality of laws, ruling on competence disputes between government entities; adjudicating constitutional complaints filed by individuals; giving final decisions on impeachment cases, and making judgments on the dissolution of political parties.